yanigisawa/notes/2021-12-clarinets.md

 ## Whole Band Notes

+### Concert Order

+1. Christmast Tryptich
+2. New Age Christmas
+3. A Christmast portrait
+4. I wonder as I Wander
+5. Midnight Sleighride
+6. Christmas Variants
+7. A Family Christmas
+8. The Christmas Waltz
+9. A Charlie Brown Christmas
+10. Christmas Legends
+11. Go Tell It On The Mountain
+12. Hallelujah Chorus

 ### Hallelujah Chorus

 - To better align with the vocal version of the tune, we're altering the written rhythm in several places.
 2 measures after A and 2 measures after B are written eigth, eigth, half note, quarter note.
 This will be played **instead as eigth, eigth, dotted quarter note, eigth note, quarter note**.
 (Screenshot below) This should be applied whenever you're playing this melody rhythm throughout the piece.